MEGA65/mega65-tools/bin/README.md

-Compiled programmes, both MEGA65 and native
+Compiled programmes, all native.
+MEGA65 PRG are in bin65 (or their respective src dir)